 Pneumonia is among the top ten leading causes of death in the U.S., so don’t gamble if you suspect symptoms.

-Luckily, we know a lot about pneumonia in the medical world today.
+Luckily, the medical world knows a lot about pneumonia today.
 That means it’s very treatable, especially when it’s caught early and hasn’t had a ton of time to progress to a severe state.
 For COPD patients, this is good news; it means that a watchful eye can make a huge difference when it comes to your health.
 The key is maintaining that watchful eye; remember that COPD patients are at a higher risk of developing pneumonia.

 For diagnosis, your medical professional will often order a CT scan, blood work, or an x-ray.
 They might also test a bit of your sputum, the thick substance produced in your lungs which can make it difficult to breathe.